-Tim Burton's The Nightmare Before Christmas is undeniably the most unconventional Christmas movie ever made.
-After all, its main character, Jack Skellington, is the "Pumpkin King of Halloween Town"!
-Yet, it is through the wonder that Jack sees in Christmas that viewers can experience the holiday in a new way.
+Tim Burton's The Nightmare Before Christmas is perhaps one of the most unconventional Christmas movies ever made.
+After all, its main character, Jack Skellington, is the "Pumpkin King of Halloween Town!"
+Yet, through the wonder that Jack sees in Christmas, viewers can experience the holiday in a new way.

 Here's one verse from the poem:

 I'm sick of the scaring, the terror, the fright.